 Don’t forget humor.
-If your loved one has always enjoyed humor, resist the idea that you need to be somber or solemn around him or her now.
+If your loved one has always enjoyed humor, don’t think that you need to only be somber or solemn around them now.

 Look after yourself.
 Being a caregiver requires strength and stamina.
-You need to care for yourself so that you can give your loved one the support and care that he or she needs.
+You need to care for yourself so that you can give your loved one the support and care they need.

 Get help with practical tasks.
 A hospice nurse or home health aide can assist with the practical aspects of care.

-As the primary caregiver, it will be up to you and the health care team to make sure that all of the patient’s needs are met.
+As the primary caregiver, it will be up to you and the health care team to make sure that all of your loved one’s needs are met.

 – Pain control versus alertness